chjsdmn/JS-practice/README.md

 game of 3
 enter a number, shows for 1 til the entered number. it shows PA while it is a multiple of 3 or the number contains 3

+game of 3_upgrade
+added a list and colored PA with red